A neural network-based approach to hybrid systems identification for control: Main results

-However, these inequalities can not be enforced uniformly over $\Omega$ during the training phase, i.e., strict inequalities are guaranteed to hold true for the considered (state-input)-successor state samples only, $\{(x^{(i)},u^{(i)}, x^{+,{(i)}})\}_{i=1}^N$, and not for all $(x,u) \in \Omega$.
-The relations in \eqref{eq:possible_choice} provide us with a possible means of resolution by setting $(A_\psi,B_\psi,c_\psi)$ and $(A_\phi,B_\phi,c_\phi)$ to meet \eqref{eq:strict_inequalities}.
-Note that imposing equalities in \eqref{eq:possible_choice} can be done either before or after the training process of $\mc N_\theta$.
+Corollary~\ref{cor:opt_control_nn} requires that if our \gls{NN} model $\mc N_\theta$ is to be included in the \gls{OCP} \eqref{eq:OCP_LC}, its parameters must also satisfy the strict inequalities in \eqref{eq:strict_inequalities} in order for the local optimality results of Lemma~\ref{lemma:strong_stationarity} to apply.
+However, as common to any type of \gls{NN}, these inequalities can not be enforced uniformly over $\Omega$ during the training phase, i.e., strict inequalities are guaranteed to hold true for the considered (state-input)-successor state samples only, $\{(x^{(i)},u^{(i)}, x^{+,{(i)}})\}_{i=1}^N$, and not for all $(x,u) \in \Omega$.
+Therefore, some a-posteriori verification procedure shall be applied to make sure they are satisfied for all $(x,u) \in \Omega$.
+Conversely, the relations in \eqref{eq:possible_choice} provide us with a possible means of resolution by setting $(A_\psi,B_\psi,c_\psi)$ and $(A_\phi,B_\phi,c_\phi)$ to meet \eqref{eq:strict_inequalities}.
+In particular, imposing equalities in \eqref{eq:possible_choice} can be done either before or after the training process of $\mc N_\theta$.
+Also in this case, however, applying some a-posteriori verification procedure is inevitable.